Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Hall-MHD Lattice Boltzmann scheme

 \subsection{Dimensionless formulation}

-In the following, the dynamical equations are first rewritten in a dimensionless form in order to highlight a control parameter $\epsilon_H$ associated with the Hall parameter $\alpha_H = 1/ne$.
-This parameter is then recast in lattice units for practical LB simulations.
+In the following, the {Hall-MHD} equations are {re-arranged} in a dimensionless form {in terms of the} control parameter $\epsilon_H$, associated with the Hall parameter $\alpha_H = 1/ne$.
+This {control} parameter is then recast in lattice units for practical LB {purposes}.
 Physical quantities in lattice units are hereafter indicated with the superscript $^\mathrm{lbm}$.
-In lattice units, the lattice spacing and the time-step of the scheme define the units of length and time, respectively.
-In order to obtain a dimensionless induction equation, let us normalise the magnetic field with a reference value, $B_0$, the fluid velocity with $U_0$, the current density with $B_0/L_0$, the length with $L_0$ and the time with $L_0/U_0$.
-In this way~\eqref{eq:Hall_ind} can be written in dimensionless form as
+In lattice units, the lattice spacing $\Delta x$ and the time-step $\Delta t$ of the scheme define the units of length and time, respectively.
+In order to obtain a dimensionless induction equation, let us normalise the magnetic field with a reference value, $B_0$, the fluid velocity with $U_0$, the current density with $B_0/L_0$, the length with $L_0$ and the time with $L_0/U_0$. {Leveraging these characteristic quantities, \eqref{eq:Hall_ind} can be written in {a} dimensionless form as

 Dimensionless fields are here indicated by lowercase letters.
-This equation simplifies as
+This equation {can be reduced to}